justpy-org/justpy/docs/reference/webpage.md

  * Type: `string`
  * Default: `''` (the empty string)

-If not the empty string, overrides everything else and set the HTML on the page to this value.
+If not the empty string, overrides everything else and sets the HTML on the page to this value.

 ### body_style